There are 4 key parameters that have to be right — elevation, distance, levelness, and square.

-Ever stood on a pitching mound and noticed the rubber was twisted in one direction or the other?
-While most might think that it is not a big deal, ask a pitcher, a pitching coach, or a trainer how this seemingly minor turn can have major effects on a pitcher’s mechanics and even the health of his or her arm.
+Ever stood on a pitching mound and noticed the rubber was twisted?
+While most might think that it is not a big deal, ask a pitcher, a pitching coach, or a trainer how even a minor twist can have major effects on a pitcher’s mechanics.

-A pitching rubber that is just slightly turned by ¼” on a Major League mound will move the centerline off-center from home plate by 1.15°, or 14-½”.
-A rubber that is twisted just a little more to a ½” will throw the centerline off by 2.39°, or more than two and a half feet!
-That can mess with a pitcher’s mechanics, increasing wear on a pitcher’s arm as they work to compensate for the misalignment.
+A pitching rubber that is just slightly turned by ¼” on a Major League mound will move the centerline off-center from home plate by 1.15°, or 14½”.
+A rubber that is twisted just a little more to a ½” will throw the centerline off by 2.39°, or more than 2 ½ feet!
+That messes with a pitcher’s mechanics and increases wear on their arm as they work to compensate for the misalignment.

-While the apex of home plate is the benchmark of a ballfield — where everything is laid out with respect to — the pitching mound and its rubber are equally critical to ensure proper alignment and function for a pitcher.
+The the apex of home plate is the benchmark of a ballfield.
+Everything is laid out based on its placement.
+The pitching mound and its rubber are equally critical for a pitcher.

-There are 4 parameters that require absolute perfection in order to successfully install a pitching rubber to specification — elevation, distance, level, and square.
-Because they are interdependent, anytime you move or adjust any of these four parameters, you’ll likely need to double-check the other three to make sure they are all still correct.
+These four parameters require absolute perfection in order to successfully install a pitching rubber to specification.
+Elevation, distance, levelness, and square are interdependent.
+Adjusting any one of these four parameters will require you to check the other three to ensure they are still correct.

-For instance, if you have three inches of fall from the base of the mound to home plate and you have to build a ten inch high mound, then the actual mound of soil you will build should only be seven inches in height.
-It is easiest to use a transit or builders level to help measure the elevations of the surface of the home plate and the surface of the pitching rubber to insure the correct change in elevation between the two.
-Some fields will have irregular surface grades and may tilt in odd directions.
-In these situations, it sometimes might be easier to build the mound 10″ higher than the ground immediately surrounding it.
+For example, if you have three inches of slope from the base of the mound to home plate and need to build a ten inch mound, the actual mound of soil you build should only be seven inches in height.
+Use a transit or builders level to measure the height of the home plate surface and pitching rubber surface.
+Ensure that you have the correct change in elevation between the two.
+Some fields have irregular surface grades and may tilt in odd directions.
+In these situations, it might be easier to build the mound ten inches higher than the ground immediately surrounding it.

-LEVEL: Now that you know precisely where the rubber will be located, it’s time to level it.
-Level is checked in two directions on the rubber.
-From side to side and front to back.
-A torpedo level will work best for this portion of installation.
-Be sure that the pitching rubber you are working with does not have any bubbling of the rubber going on.
-This can make it almost impossible to level the rubber.
+- LEVELNESS.
+Now that you know precisely where the rubber will be located, it’s time to level it.
+Level is checked in two directions on the rubber: from side to side and front to back.
+A torpedo level will work best for this portion of the installation.
+Be sure that the pitching rubber you are working with is in pristine condition.
+Any bubbling of the rubber will make it impossible to achieve a level pitching rubber.

-If these measurements are not the same, then the pitching rubber needs to be adjusted by twisting it ever so slightly until the measurements to match.
-Each time you manipulate the rubber to bring it square, you’ll need to re-measure the pitching distance and the two squaring measurements on each side of the rubber until they all meet the specified distances shown on the chart.
+If these measurements are not the same, then the pitching rubber needs to be adjusted by twisting it slightly until the measurements match.
+Each time you manipulate the rubber to bring it square, re-measure the pitching distance and the two squaring measurements on each side of the rubber until they all meet the specified distances shown on the Measurements Table.

-When all of these 4 parameters have been met — elevation, distance, level, and square — make sure to double-check all of the measurements one last time before finally backfilling around the rubber.
-After compacting around the rubber, do one final check on level, distance, and square to insure the compacting process did not throw the rubber off its mark.
+When all four of the parameters have been met — elevation, distance, levelness, and square — double-check each measurement one last time before backfilling around the rubber.
+After compacting around the rubber, do one final check on level, distance, and square to ensure the compacting process did not throw the rubber off its mark.

-Installing a pitching rubber can be a tedious task, especially if you have never done it before.
-Setting the pitching rubber is one ballfield task that demands both accuracy and patience.
-It can take as little as 15 minutes to set the rubber, or it can take as much as an hour or more.
-In either case, precision is the ultimate goal.
+Installing a pitching rubber can be tedious.
+It is one ballfield task that demands both accuracy and patience.
+It can take as little as 15 minutes to set the rubber, or it can take as much as an hour.
+In either case, perfection is your ultimate goal.